LawrenceLoz/FormulaShare-DX/README.md

  - Clone or fork the repo
  - Run the [shell script](buildScratchOrg.sh) (Mac) or [batch script](buildScratchOrg.bat) (Windows).
 This creates a scratch org, deploys everything, assigns permission sets to the default user, creates test data and schedules the batch

 This workflow enables development using scratch orgs and a version which doesn't reference the namespace of the FormulaShare managed package.
-FormulaShare is designed to work correctly whether the namespace is in place or not, and this approach is probably best if you're adapting FormulaShare for use in your own organisation or app and work with scratch orgs, or if you have ideas or enhancements to contribute to the project which don't impact dynamic metadata references.
+FormulaShare is designed to work correctly whether the namespace is in place or not, and this approach is probably best if you're adapting FormulaShare for use in your own organisation or app, or if you want to contribute changes to the project.

 ### Deploy to a scratch org configured to use the FormulaShare package namespace
 _Best for_: Working on complex changes to the core project which will become part of the managed package.
 Note that to support this workflow, temporary admin access to your dev hub will be required by the owner of the FormulaShare packaging org